 In looking at the female, the fact that her body zooms in on the center of her is suggestive of her inward nature fulfilled in pregnancy.
 A woman’s body is perfectly suited for pregnancy from her hip alignment to the ability of her uterus and abdominal to expand and organs to shift properly to accommodate supporting a new life (see here).
 It is almost as a woman’s body was designed specifically for this inward nature in pregnancy.

 Pregnancy is a transparent way we can see that the nature of women is that of a receiver that points inward in which she provides care and comfort for life.
 But, if we dig deeper we can see more evidence that manifest women’s inward persona.
-Various studies have illuminated that women are hard wired to personally connect with people more so then men.
+Various studies have illuminated that women are hard wired to personally connect with people through empathy more so then men.
 We’ll go through more evidence in subsequent articles but for now it is crucial to establish the inward nature of women is that which is centered on relationships and emotionally connecting with people.
 In fact, researchers see patterns that when women are stressed, they seek out friendships and personal bonds with people, whereas when men are stressed they’ll seek out more physical responses or escaping the situation in which showcase their “outside” and aggressive demeanor.
 In this, we see that women’s inward nature is fixated on bringing objects and relationships into her.
 Men, on the other hand, are less interested in relationship enhancement and are more interested in going “out” to seek and find the truth.

 This disposition of positioning men pointing outward and women pointing inward is not a mere coincidence and not a result of social conditioning.
 They are rooted in the very biological structure of the person.
 In fact, babies manifest these differences.
 Researchers conducted extensive observations of the movements of infants and found that, even at this early age, the female babies read inward as they related more strongly to their own body and their immediate environment.
 Conversely, the male babies directed outward more toward distant aspects of their surroundings.
 Thus, again we witness more evidence of the female leading inward and the male positioning outward.